 Amounts withdrawn due to hardship cannot be rolled over into an IRA or another plan, and they are subject to income tax in the year of distribution.
 The 10% early withdrawal penalty may also apply.

 Some plans allow participants to take in-service distributions while still employed, even without a financial hardship, once they reach a certain age or have been in the plan for a certain number of years.
-The law applies different age restrictions to difference contribution sources.
+The law applies different age restrictions to different contribution sources.
 For example, 401(k) deferrals and safe harbor company contributions (match or nonelective) are not available for in-service distribution until age 59 ½ (there’s that magic number again).
 Regular matching and profit sharing contributions as well as 401(k) rollover accounts are available at any age, and certain “pension” accounts (those originating from a money purchase or defined benefit plan) are not available until age 62.
 Keep in mind that these are outside parameters, and the plan document will specify how these limitations apply to each individual plan.

 Very few plans hold pension accounts, so the most common provision we see is to permit in-service distributions at age 59 ½, because all accounts are available at that age and that is the point at which the 10% early withdrawal penalty no longer applies.
 Either way, in-service distributions are subject to individual income tax in the year received.